Hildegard Bentele: Political career

 From the 2011 state elections until 2019, Bentele was a member of the State Parliament of Berlin.
 During her time in parliament, she served as her group's spokeswoman on European affairs from 2011 until 2016 and later deputy chairwoman under the leadership of Florian Graf.

 Bentele has been a Member of the European Parliament since the 2019 European elections.
 In parliament, she has been serving on the Committee on Development (since 2019) and the Committee on Industry, Research and Energy (since 2020).
 Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.

 In addition to her committee assignments, Bentele is part of the Parliament's delegation for relations with Canada.
 She is also a member of the URBAN Intergroup.

 In 2021, Bentele was part of the European Parliament’s official delegation to the United Nations Climate Change Conference (COP26).

 In the negotiations to form a coalition government between the CDU and the Social Democratic Party (SPD) under the leadership of Kai Wegner following Berlin’s 2023 state elections, Bentele was part of her party’s delegation to the working group on European affairs.

 Personal life

 Bentele is married to Croatian diplomat Ivan Bojanić.
-The couple has two children.
+The couple have two children.